-In January 2010, the library of Il Funaro Cultural Centre of Pistoia (Italy) was enriched with the valuable donation of the Andres Neumann’s Archive and Legacy including his professional archives as well as his theatrical library of books, posters and videos.
+In January 2010, the library of il Funaro Cultural Center of Pistoia (Italy) was enriched with the precious donation of the Andres Neumann’s Archive and Legacy including his professional archives as well as his theatrical library of books, posters and videos.

 The Archive is one of the most important collections of documentary heritage concerning the history of Performing Arts worldwide during the last forty years, including the history of Andres Neumann International, an agency that since 1978 has been an essential reference point for cutting edge international artists such as Peter Brook, Tadeusz Kantor, Dario Fo, Vittorio Gassman, Marcello Mastroianni, Ingmar Bergman, Pina Bausch, Luca Ronconi, Andrzej Wajda, Robert Wilson and the Living Theatre, and which has brought to life memorable productions such as Peter Brook’s The Mahabharata, Ingmar Bergman’s Hamlet, and Pina Bausch’s Palermo Palermo.

-The Archive consists of a complex range of document types, containing some 60.000 single pieces, broken down among contracts, correspondence with major personalities of the international stage, portfolios, set designs, photos, press reviews, flyers, theatre programs and posters, as well as a selection of audio-visual material.
+The Archive consists of a complex range of document types, containing about 75.000 single pieces, broken down among contracts, correspondence with major personalities of the international stage, portfolios, set designs, photos, press reviews, flyers, theatre programs and posters, as well as a selection of audio-visual material.

-The documents bear witness of a lifetime activity, and give a precise insight of the work of many of 20th century Masters of the Performing Arts.
+The documents bear witness of a lifetime activity, and offer an accurate view of the work of many of 20th century Masters of the Performing Arts.

-These documents are now made accessible to those, who for reasons of passion, study or work, wish to make use of them.
+These documents are now available to those who wish to make use of them for passion, study, or work.